-You can create Environments, use Environments provided by Domino, or edit existing Environments.
-Examples of when you might create or modify an Environment are when:
+You can create new environments, use those provided by Domino, or modify existing ones.
+You might choose to create or alter an environment if:

 -